-The idea is to hit on pain points and tease that you know what they're facing.
-Whether that's something they're missing out on or something they want to stop, make sure they know that you're aware of it.
+Your goal here is to hit on pain points and tease that you know what they're facing.
+Establish relevancy and credibility.
+So whether that's something they're missing out on or something they want to stop, make sure they know that you're aware of it.

 It doesn't stop there, though.
 That's something that can have some real effects on your life, not just your work.